krakenjs/hapi-openapi/README.md

 ### Mount Path

-Api `path` values will be prefixed with the swagger document's `basePath` value.
+Api `path` values will be prefixed with the OpenAPI document's `basePath` value.

 ### Handlers Directory

 The `options.handlers` option specifies a directory to scan for handlers.
-These handlers are bound to the api `paths` defined in the swagger document.
+These handlers are bound to the api `paths` defined in the OpenAPI document.

 ```
 handlers